Blog Article

 Risk Management

 Instead of accepting every want as a need, every answer should list the inherent risks and a qualitative score.
-This transparent view of the risks will aid decision-makers as they consider their risk tolerance, timeline, and budget.
+This transparent view of the risks will aid decision-makers as they consider their risk tolerance, time management, and budget.

 Wants, Needs, Requirements

 Project completion is tied to requirements.
-Defining requirements is an integral part of systems engineering and project management.
+Defining requirements is an integral part of systems engineering and project management methodology.
 Fail to consider them carefully, and you may be taking that trip to Europe that you always wanted — to look for a job.

 Related Resources